-DG800 can output 5 basic waveforms, including Sine, Square, Ramp, Pulse and Noise.
-Press Menu on the front panel, then tap the touch screen to select the desired waveform.
+DG2000 can output 5 basic waveforms, including Sine, Square, Ramp, Pulse and Noise.
+Press the Shift key and its backlight turns on.
+Then press Home/Menu on the front panel, then tap the touch screen to select the desired waveform.
+You can also press the waveform function key on the front panel to directly select the desired waveform.
 After selecting the desired waveform, you are automatically directed to the waveform parameter setting interface.
-To go back to the waveform selection interface, tap to slide right or press the Menu key on the front panel.
+To go back to the waveform selection interface, tap to slide right or press the Home/Menu key on the front panel.
 At start-up, Sine is selected by default.